 Did you score better on strategy than on execution?
 Why do you think that is?
-Do you see any correlation on how you performed versus how you scored on strategy and execution?
+Do you see any correlation between how you performed versus how you scored on strategy and execution?

-What I have learned over my many years as a VP of Sales and Marketing and working with VP’s is that many large companies have well-developed marketing processes and rigorously follow the process.
+I have learned over my many years as a VP of Sales and Marketing and working with VP’s that many large companies have well-developed marketing processes and rigorously follow the process.

 You and your marketing team have worked relentlessly over the past two months.
-They have analyzed their markets and product performance, developed strategies, and tactics, performed dry runs and presentations to senior management to finally gain agreement on their budget and targets for next year.
+They have analyzed their markets and product performance, developed strategies and tactics, performed dry runs and presentations to senior management to finally agree on their budget and targets for next year.